Biological network: Communities

-Studying the Community structure of a network by subdividing groups of nodes into like-regions can be an integral tool for bioinformatics when exploring data as a network.
+Studying the community structure of a network by subdividing groups of nodes into like-regions can be an integral tool for bioinformatics when exploring data as a network.
 A food web of The Secaucus High School Marsh exemplifies the benefits of grouping as the relationships between nodes are far easier to analyze with well-made communities.
 While the first graphic is hard to visualize, the second provides a better view of the pockets of highly connected feeding relationships that would be expected in a food web.
 The problem of community detection is still an active problem.
-Scientists and graph theorists continuously discover new ways of sub sectioning networks and thus a plethora of different algorithms exist for creating these relationships.
-Like many other tools that biologists utilize to understand data with network models, every algorithm can provide its own unique insight and may vary widely on aspects such as accuracy or Time Complexity of calculation.
+Scientists and graph theorists continuously discover new ways of subsectioning networks and thus a plethora of different algorithms exist for creating these relationships.
+Like many other tools that biologists utilize to understand data with network models, every algorithm can provide its own unique insight and may vary widely on aspects such as accuracy or time complexity of calculation.

 In 2002, a food web of marine mammals in the Chesapeake Bay was divided into communities by biologists using a community detection algorithm based on neighbors of nodes with high degree centrality.
 The resulting communities displayed a sizable split in pelagic and benthic organisms.
 Two very common community detection algorithms for biological networks are the Louvain Method and Leiden Algorithm.

 The Louvain method is a greedy algorithm that attempts to maximize modularity, which favors heavy edges within communities and sparse edges between, within a set of nodes.
 The algorithm starts by each node being in its own community and iteratively being added to the particular node's community that favors a higher modularity.
 Once no modularity increase can occur by joining nodes to a community, a new weighted network is constructed of communities as nodes with edges representing between-community edges and loops representing edges within a community.
 The process continues until no increase in modularity occurs.
 While the Louvain Method provides good community detection, there are a few ways that it is limited.
-By mainly focusing on maximizing a given measure of modularity, it may be led to craft badly connected communities by degrading a model for the sake of maximizing a modularity metric; However, the Louvain Method performs fairly and is can be easy to understand comparatively to many other community detection algorithms.
+By mainly focusing on maximizing a given measure of modularity, it may be led to craft badly connected communities by degrading a model for the sake of maximizing a modularity metric; However, the Louvain Method performs fairly and is easy to understand compared to many other community detection algorithms.

 The Leiden Algorithm expands on the Louvain Method by providing a number of improvements.
 When joining nodes to a community, only neighborhoods that have been recently changed are considered.
 This greatly improves the speed of merging nodes.
-Another optimization is in the refinement phase in-which the algorithm randomly chooses for a node from a set of communities to merge with.
-This allows for greater depth in choosing communities as Louvain solely focuses on maximizing the modularity that was chosen.
-The Leiden algorithm, while more complex than Louvain, performs faster with better community detection and can be a valuable tool for identifying groups.
+Another optimization is in the refinement phase in which the algorithm randomly chooses for a node from a set of communities to merge with.
+This allows for greater depth in choosing communities as the Louvain Method solely focuses on maximizing the modularity that was chosen.
+The Leiden algorithm, while more complex than the Louvain Method, performs faster with better community detection and can be a valuable tool for identifying groups.